Velociraptorvelraptor/COVID19-global-forecasting/README.md

-# Confirmed cases and fatalities forecasting based on real COVID19 dataset
+# Confirmed cases and fatalities forecasting based on real COVID19 dataset using LSTM model

 In the present jupyter notebook COVID-19 data from all around the world is processed, visualized and feed into LSTM model.